-How to store your point cloud data
+How to access and store your point cloud data

-Which data do you need?
+Which data do I need?

-Where to save the downloads?
+Where should I save the downloads?

 Point cloud data can be stored on your servers, but the RCS files for use in Revit or AutoCAD should be located on the local machine in order to allow the Autodesk software to more quickly refresh views.